o9-9/o9-docs/content/dev/features/Features/Sandbox.md

      The Development Documentation is auto generated for every compilation of o9, meaning a part of it will always stay up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**
 ## Description

-Windows Sandbox is a lightweight virtual machine that provides a temporary desktop environment to safely run applications and programs in isolation.
+Enable Sandbox is a lightweight virtual machine that provides a temporary desktop environment to safely run applications and programs in isolation.

 <!-- BEGIN CUSTOM CONTENT -->